nirmathur/dr-ophthalmology-tool/README.md

 Place the dataset under `data/aptos2019-blindness-detection` so the paths in `src/config.py` work out of the box.
 The training script performs a sanity check at startup and will raise helpful errors if `train.csv` or any of the referenced images are missing.
+Set `skip_missing=True` in `get_data_generators` to silently drop such rows instead of stopping with an error.

 ## Setup
 Create a virtual environment and install the dependencies: